SSH

 <略>

-1. Make sure that id_rsa (your private key) and id_rsa.pub (your public key) are created in the folder ~/.ssh/.
+1. Make sure that id_rsa (private key) and id_rsa.pub (public key) are created in the ~/.ssh/ folder.

 % ls ~/.ssh/